Ashok0/EnderalVREssentials/README.md

 [**EngineFixesVR v1.20**](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.
 - Open EngineFixesVR.ini and add the following lines: MemoryManager = false, SelectAllocator = 1.

+[**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
+DynDOLOD requirement.

+[**DynDOLOD Resources SE v3.00 Alpha-9**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
+By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites v1.06**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.

 [**Dear Diary - Enderal version v2.2.4**](https://www.nexusmods.com/enderal/mods/164?tab=files):  Updates Dear Diary for Enderal compatibility.
 Removes "Skills" option from the Tab Menu as this menu is not used by Enderal and will cause the game to crash when accessed if not removed.